Ex-Montreal mayor Applebaum sentenced to one year in prison for corruption

-Former Montreal mayor Michael Applebaum was sentenced Thursday to one year in prison following his conviction on corruption-related charges.
+Former Montreal mayor Michael Applebaum was sentenced Thursday to one year behind bars on corruption-related charges and then promised he would emerge a better man when released.

 He also received two years’ probation.

-Applebaum, 54, was then handcuffed before he addressed the court and told the judge he would be a model inmate.
+Applebaum, 54, was handcuffed before he addressed the court and told the judge he would be a model inmate.

+“I’ll reflect on what I’ve done in the past,” said Applebaum, who did not testify at his trial.
+“I will also reflect on what I will do in the future.

+“I guarantee, guarantee that I will be a model prisoner.
+I will be a good person and I will do what I have to do.”

 The charges stemmed from two separate deals between 2007 and 2010 when Applebaum was mayor of the city’s largest borough.